ChinmayaGit/Docs-Git/README.md

 # gitignore
 ```
-create a this name it [.gitignore]
+create a file and name it [.gitignore]

 To ignore folder:
 /Setups